 Say what you want about this guy, but he is incredibly good at making sure his name is front and center on every project that he does.

-Tucker Carlson is the marketable franchise player that Fox has, so his face and his shows are really essential to attracting viewers to the Fox Nation platform, where they might also be drawn towards programs, like hearing Mark Furman's dumb takes, or, ooh, you could watch Geraldo's reboot of Cops.
+So, his face and his shows are really essential to attracting viewers to the Fox Nation platform, where they might also be drawn towards programs like hearing Mark Furman's dumb takes, or you could watch Geraldo's reboot of cops.

-Anyway, this is an important dynamic to understand when you begin approaching a topic like covering this documentary Patriot Purge.
+Anyway, this is an important dynamic to understand when you begin approaching a topic like covering this documentary, Patriot Purge.

 At least some element of this presentation is meant to attract backlash, which will in turn increase subscriber counts for Fox Nation.